Sorapointa/Sorapointa/docs/guides/concurrency.md

 use a thread-safe data structure such as Atomic, Sorapointa has already used the AtomicFU framework.

-About AtmoicFU，please refers to [AtomicFU Guideline](kotlin-atomicfu.md)
+About AtomicFU，please refers to [AtomicFU Guideline](kotlin-atomicfu.md)

 But for collections,
 we usually use `ConcurrentHashMap` or some similar thread-safe data structures